Fairview, Texas: Geography

 According to the United States Census Bureau, Fairview has a total area of 22.5 km2, of which 0.04 sqkm, or 0.20%, is covered by water.

 Demographics

 As of the 2020 United States census, there were 10,372 people, 3,681 households, and 2,629 families residing in the town.

 Government

-The city has a mayor–council government.
+The town has a mayor–council government.
 The town council consists of a mayor and six council members.
+The current mayor is John Hubbard, who has served in the role since May 2025.

 Education

-Fairview is served by two school schools districts, the Lovejoy Independent School District and the McKinney Independent School District.
+Fairview is served by two school districts, the Lovejoy Independent School District and the McKinney Independent School District.